-Expansion of periodic functions in a series of sine and cosine functions, Difference conditions (Statement only).
+Periodic functions.
+Orthogonality of sine and cosine functions, Dirichlet Conditions (Statement only).
 Expansion of periodic functions in a series of sine and cosine functions and determination of Fourier coefficients.
 Complex representation of Fourier series.
 Expansion of functions with arbitrary period.
 Expansion of non-periodic functions over an interval.
 Even and odd functions and their Fourier expansions.
 Application.
 Summing of Infinite Series.
 Term-by-Term differentiation and integration of Fourier Series.
 Parseval Identity.